Do Air Purifier Help With Pet Allergies?

-An air purifier can get rid of pet allergies by removing pet hair from the air.
-It will also remove airborne pet dander, germs, and even odor associated with your furry pal.
-Without the allergens occupying your airway, there is less chance of you from inhaling to it.
-Irritation like sneezing, swollen eyes, breathing difficulty will be gone with the wind.
+An air purifier can help get rid of pet allergies by removing particles in the air and provide relief for allergy/ asthma sufferers.
+It will also remove airborne pet dander, germs, and pet odors associated with your cat or dog.
+With reduced allergens in the air, there is less chance of you from inhaling or expose to the irritants.
+Allergy reactions like sneezing, swollen eyes, breathing difficulty will be gone with the wind.
 With an air purifier running in the background, you and your furry friend will both live happily under one roof.

 What Causes Pet Allergies?
 Cat Or Dog?

 People who are allergic to cats or dogs have an overly sensitive immune system.
 Most pet allergies are triggered by the proteins found in the pet’s saliva, feces, urine, and dander instead of from the hair.
 The overactive immune system will flares up to protein substances and set off allergy reactions like sneezing, running nose, or cough.

 A lot of people think pet dander is all cat or dog hair.
 It’s so much more than that.
 Pet dander is flecks of skin shed by rodents, hamsters, guinea pigs, birds, and other warm-blooded animals with fur or feather.
 Whenever your pet scratches, shakes, and moves, the tiny bits of dead skin will fall off and stay suspended in the air for an extended period of time.
 The jagged shape, sticky skin flakes will eventually settle on your upholstery, sofa, carpets, curtains, bedding, and spread throughout the home causing a chain allergic reaction.